 Use of Audio Visual Equipment

-Room A is equipped with a DVD player, ceiling mounted projector and screen.
+Room A is equipped with a ceiling mounted projector and screen.
 A $5 fee is charged for using either.
 The fee must be paid at the time of reservation or before the room is unlocked for the group.

 Room B and the conference room have mounted screens.
-A portable projector is available to use in either room at no charge.

 Stimulating cultural and educational exhibits are welcome, provided no damage is incurred to the library's premises or property.
 If library facilities or property are damaged, the user / incurred will be held financially responsible.